wnatanmq/wnatanmq/README.md

 ## What I do

-I'm developer.
+I'm python developer for AWS technologies.
 More stuffs i do, is for private projects.

+## Why you will like to work with me

+- I'm a good learner, and i like to make a good question
+- I used to work with a complex and large system
+- I used to discuss architecture and planning a development and implementation

 ## My favorite context

 In my road development, i work i a lot of contexts, but the my favorites is :
 - Finantials context, with a lot pipelines and queues
 - Educationals context, with a lot data for generate informations, as scheduled services

 </details>